yuens1002/UnitTesting/README.md

 Unit Testing functions
 ======================

+This branch has a modified version of tinytest.js which I used for the same functions I built.
+It was to address displaying a summary of test results in the browser and make the console messages easier to read.

 I've written a few functions that closely mimic thier respective built-in Javascript functions.
 I then built unit tests to make sure the functions work as intended using the Tiniest Javascript unit testing library.
 The [index.html](http://yuens.work/UnitTesting/) provides the link to the unit test page of each function I built.
 You can simply click on the function you're interested and use the browser inspector to see the test results in the console.
 If you would like to find out more information about the Tiniest Javascript unit testing library, please refer the section below.